 When the “Document Inspector” has been run on a document, it results in “Author” appearing instead of the reviewer’s name when making comments.
 This can easily be corrected.

-o to File > Options >Trust Center > Trust Center Settings > Privacy Options.
+Click on “Change setting” in the yellow banner that appears at the top of the screen (“PERSONAL INFORMATION REMOVAL ENABLED”).
+Alternatively, go to File > Options >Trust Center > Trust Center Settings > Privacy Options.
 Clear the check box for “Remove personal information from file properties on save.”
-Click OK in each dialog box and save the document. his will not restore reviewer names already saved.
+Click OK in each dialog box and save the document.
+Note this will not restore reviewer names already saved.

 Import Styles from one document to another

 Styles can be easily imported from one document to another by using the Manage Style button in the Styles pane.
 Care must be taken because importing a Style will overwrite the Style in the document.
-Contact the IM Coordinator if you wish to import Styles into your document.
-The will usually have a template document used specifically for this purpose.
+Contact the IM Coordinator in your Office if you wish to import Styles into your document.
+The coordinator will usually have a MS Word template document used specifically for this purpose.

+Modify the Quick Access Toolbar (QAT) to Display Styles